Datebook – Events Calendar

 Saturdays

-• Free adult English language classes for speakers of other languages are held at the Main Street Community Center, 5494 Main Street in Windham every Saturday from 10 AM until noon.
+• Free adult English language classes for speakers of other languages are held at the Main Street Community Center, 5494 Route 23 in Windham every Saturday from 10 AM until noon.
 Student registrations must be completed prior to attendance.
 Interested individuals may fill out a student interest form at the Main Street Community Center, email ColGreene@LiteracyConnections.org or call (518) 828-1792 ext.
 104.

 Until Further Notice